intecture/api/agent/README.md

 intecture_agent --address localhost:7101
 ```

 More likely though you'll want to listen on your public interface so that Intecture can talk to the host remotely.
-In this case you should specify the host's IP address manually, or use `0.0.0.0` to listen on all interfaces.
+In this case you should specify the host's IP address, or use `0.0.0.0` to listen on all interfaces.

 ## Config file